alexOrl0vsk/IMU-calibration/README.md

     - UM7_data  (contains the calibration data)

 # Using processing
-The sensor data is located in the processing folder, the relative paths are noted in run_results.py.
+The archived sensor data should be unpacked to the processing folder, the relative paths are noted in run_results.py.